- Developmental path of the infection preventionist

 For the purpose of this funding opportunity, implementation science is defined as research that creates new knowledge about how best to design, implement, and evaluate quality improvement initiatives.
 The most competitive applications will focus on implementation science, demonstrating its value and implications for infection prevention and quality efforts across clinical settings.

 You could be the next AGSA recipient!
-Apply here!
+Learn more here!

 AGSA is an example of what we can accomplish with your contributions to the APIC Research Fund.